GeorgeCarr1337/UserCenteredResub/README.md

 # Resume Website

 ## 📌 Project Overview
 This is a **fully responsive** personal resume website built using **HTML & CSS**.
-It features interactive navigation and responsivness, structured content sections, and a download button for a CV.
+It features interactive navigation and responsiveness, structured content sections, and a download button for a CV.

 The website consists of **five pages**:
 - **Home** 🏠 – Displays personal info and an "About Me" section.